medialab/ural/README.md

 <h3 id="lru-explanation">About LRUs</h2>

+*TL;DR*: a LRU is a hierarchical reordering of a URL enabling meaningful prefix queries on URLs.

 If you look closely to many URLs, you will quickly notice that they are not written in a sound hierarchical order.
 In this url, for instance:

 ```